JeremyAnsel/xwa_hooks/xwa_hook_mission_tie/zip/readme.txt

 To replace the flight group pilot voice, the format is: "fg", fg number, "pilotvoice", value.

 To replace the craft name in shiplist.txt, the format is: "craft", craft index, "name", value.
+To replace the craft map icon rect in shiplist.txt, the format is: "craft", craft index, "mapicon", left value, top value, right value, bottom value.
 To replace the craft spec name in strings.txt, the format is: "craft", craft index, "specname", value.
 To replace the craft plural name in strings.txt, the format is: "craft", craft index, "pluralname", value.
 To replace the craft short name in strings.txt, the format is: "craft", craft index, "shortname", value.